mobxjs/mobx/README.md

 ## Core concepts

-MobX has a few core concepts.
+MobX has a only few core concepts.
 The following snippets can be tried online using [JSFiddle](https://jsfiddle.net/mweststrate/wv3yopo0/).

 ### Observable state